Departure Lounge Festival 2019

 £8 for REPRESENT showcase

-Free for panel discussion, networking lunch and rehearsed reading
+Free for panel discussion, networking lunch and symposium

 Book for individual events by following the links in the line up section above.